jeyrb/hass_supernotify/README.md

 The `title_handling` option can be set to `combine_message` or `replace_message` to override the default behaviour of speaking the `message`.

-*Note* Home Assistant recommend sending multiple notifications to a pre-defined group, rather than an explicit list of Alexa devices, to minimize the likelihood of Amazon rate-limiting API calls.
+*Note* Home Assistant recommend sending multiple notifications to an [Alexa Device Group](https://www.amazon.co.uk/gp/help/customer/display.html?nodeId=GS8URL9U6PW8SPTA), rather than an explicit list of Alexa devices, to minimize the likelihood of Amazon rate-limiting API calls.
+Home Assistant managed groups work for announcements, but not speaking, and don't have the API efficiency of Alexa's own groups.

 ### Alexa Media Player